 The registration fee includes breakfast on each workshop day.

-TSRC is about expanding the frontiers of science, exploring new ideas, and building collaborations.
+Telluride Science is about expanding the frontiers of science, exploring new ideas, and building collaborations.
 The workshop schedule will allow for substantial unstructured time for participants to talk and think.
 All participants are expected to stay for the entire duration of the workshop.
 Scientists are encouraged to consider bringing family or friends.
-Telluride offers a number of options for children's activities (including Ski School, AhHaa School for the Arts, and Pinhead Institute).
-There is more information on TSRC's website.
-Please email Cindy Fusting at firstname.lastname@example.org with any planning issues and/or for help in coordinating care.
+Telluride offers a number of options for children's camps (including Telluride Academy, Aha School for the Arts, and Pinhead Institute).
+There is more information on childcare, camps, and family activities on Telluride Science's website.
+Feel free to contact Telluride Science's staff to help with any planning and/or coordinating care.

-All cancelled registrations are subject to a $25 Cancellation Fee.
-TSRC can only guarantee a refund for the balance of fees and lodging charges paid when a refund is requested prior to the Cancellation Deadline that is specific to each workshop, which in this case is 12/06/2021.
+, and a $100 cancellation fee will apply if cancellations occur after a lodging fee payment is completed.
+TSRC can only guarantee a refund for the remaining lodging fees if requested prior to the cancellation deadline that is specific to each lodging provider.
 TSRC always recommends that participants purchase travel insurance to protect against unforeseen, last-minute travel plan changes.